-JOHN F. KENNEDY / DALLAS POLICE
+PRESIDENT JOHN F. KENNEDY / DALLAS POLICE DEPARTMENT COLLECTION

 In 1989, and later through City of Dallas Ordinance 92-0438, the Dallas Police Department transferred to the Dallas Municipal Archives, Office of the City Secretary, all police records relating to the assassination.
 These records have been available to researchers since the transfer.
 The collection contains 11,406 documents and photographs, including homicide reports, affidavits, witness statements, newspaper clippings and correspondence.
 The collection is also available on microfilm.
 The Municipal Archives possesses the original files, except those that have been transferred to the federal government permanently.
 An additional 200 images of Lee Harvey Oswald's personal effects seized from the Beckley Avenue boarding house were added to the collection in December, 2012.